Data-to-text Generation by Splicing Together Nearest Neighbors: Experiments

 \section{Experiments}

+Our experiments are designed to test the quality of the text produced under \gimodel{} policies and \ltwort{} policies, as well as whether such policies allow for more controllable or interpretable generation.

-\paragraph{Datasets} We expect the nearest neighbor-based generation approaches we have presented to work best for tasks where it is common for different generations to have similar surface characteristics.
-Table-to-text generation and headline generation tasks both meet this requirement, and are accordingly often used to evaluate generation that makes use of retrieved neighbors~\citep{peng2019text,lin2020record} or induced templates~\citep{wiseman2018learning,li2020posterior}.
-Thus, following recent work, we evaluate on the E2E~\citep{novikova2017e2e} and WikiBio~\citep{lebret2016neural} table-to-text generation datasets, and the Gigaword~\citep{graff2003english} headline generation dataset of \citet{rush2015a}.
-A priori, we might expect the Gigaword dataset to be the most challenging, since neighbors must be retrieved based on article text (rather than tables), and because it exhibits more variability than the table-to-text datasets due to its size ($\approx$ 3.8 million examples).
-Our results confirm this hypothesis.
+\paragraph{Datasets} We expect our approach to work best for tasks where different generations commonly share surface characteristics.
+Table-to-text tasks meet this requirement, and are accordingly often used to evaluate generation that makes use of retrieved neighbors~\citep{peng2019text,lin2020record} or induced templates~\citep{wiseman2018learning,li2020posterior}.
+Following recent work, we evaluate on the E2E~\citep{novikova2017e2e} and WikiBio~\citep{lebret2016neural} datasets.

-\paragraph{Preprocessing} We whitespace-tokenize the text, and heuristically mask spans in neighbor sequences that appear to be copied from their corresponding sources; this discourages derivations from copying content words from retrieved neighbors.
-See the appendix for details.
-We pad each $y$ and $\nu^{(n)}$ sequence with beginning- and end-of-sequence tokens, which encourages derivations that insert into the middle of sequences, rather than merely concatenating.
-For the Gigaword training set, we filter duplicate source-target pairs, leaving about 3.4 million examples.
+\paragraph{Preprocessing} We whitespace-tokenize the text, and mask spans in neighbor sequences that appear in their corresponding sources, which discourages derivations from copying content words from neighbors.
+We pad each $y$ and $\nu^{(n)}$ sequence with beginning- and end-of-sequence tokens, which encourages derivations that insert into the middle of sequences, rather than merely concatenating spans.